 I want to film in South Beach, is this you?

 The entirety of the City of Miami Beach runs from South Pointe up to 87th Terrace, inclusive of many of the bordering residential islands, including Palm, Star, Hibiscus, the Venetian Islands from San Marino Eastward, the Sunset Islands, La Gorce, Allison Island, and Normandy Island.
-Miami Beach is its own City with its own government and resources, but is part of Miami-Dade County.
-This City issues our own City of Miami Beach permits, and does not flow though the County.
+Miami Beach is its own City with its own government and resources but is part of Miami-Dade County.
+This City issues our own City of Miami Beach permits and does not flow through the County.
 The City of Miami is a distinct municipality.

 I have a Countywide Permit is this good in Miami Beach?

 No. The Miami-Dade County Film Office permits on behalf of cities and unincorporated areas within Miami-Dade County with the exception of cities that choose to permit on their own behalf such as Coral Gables, the City of Miami, and the City of Miami Beach.
 Because the City of Miami Beach has a high volume of permit requests and specific rules and regulations put in place by our City Commission, we have a dedicated Film & Print Office which oversees all permitting within the City of Miami Beach.